app-enhance/ae-di/README.md

 ```

 Repleace dependency works also with services alredy added to `IServiceCollection`.
 TODO: possibility to repleace services added after using this extension.

+There is another attibute `DecorateServiceAttribute` which works the same (inherit of `RepleaceServiceAttribute`).
+It is introduced due to semantics and in order to improve code cleanliness.

 ### Create proxy over service
 (todo)